Michelle Yeoh: 1983–1991: Early career and first retirement

-Return and establishment as action and martial arts star (1992–2001)
+1992–2001: Return as an action star

-Yeoh returned to acting with Police Story 3: Super Cop (1992) after having divorced Poon.
+After five years of marriage, Yeoh divorced Poon and returned to acting with Police Story 3: Super Cop (1992).
 She appeared in The Heroic Trio (1993), and the Yuen Woo-ping films Tai Chi Master and Wing Chun in 1993 and 1994, respectively.

 She changed her stage name back to Michelle Yeoh when she started her Hollywood career with Tomorrow Never Dies in 1997.
 In the 1997 James Bond film, she played Wai Lin opposite star Pierce Brosnan.
-Brosnan was impressed, describing her as a "wonderful actress" who was "serious and committed about her work".
+Brosnan was impressed, describing her as a "wonderful actress" who was "serious and committed about her work."
 He referred to her as a "female James Bond" in reference to her combat abilities.
-She wanted to perform her own stunts but was prevented because director Roger Spottiswoode considered it too dangerous.
+Yeoh wanted to perform her own stunts but was prevented because director Roger Spottiswoode considered it too dangerous.
 Nevertheless, she performed all of her own fighting scenes.

-In 1997, she played Soong Ai-ling in the award-winning The Soong Sisters.
+In 1997, Yeoh played Soong Ai-ling in the award-winning The Soong Sisters.
 Yeoh was approached by director Ang Lee to star as Yu Shu Lien in her first Mandarin-language martial arts film Crouching Tiger, Hidden Dragon (2000).
 She did not speak Mandarin until the 2000s, and she had to learn the Mandarin lines for Crouching Tiger, Hidden Dragon phonetically.
 The film was an international success, and earned Yeoh a BAFTA 2000 nomination for Best Actress in a Leading Role.

-Career fluctuations (2002–2016)
+2002–2015: Career fluctuations

 In 2002, Yeoh produced her first English film, The Touch, through her own production company Mythical Films.
+In 2004, Yeoh met Jean Todt, a French motor racing executive, in Shanghai during a publicity event for Ferrari.
+They became engaged later that same year.

 In 2005, Yeoh starred as Mameha in the film adaptation of Memoirs of a Geisha, and she continued her English-language work in 2007 with Sunshine.
 In 2008, Yeoh starred in the fantasy action film The Mummy: Tomb of the Dragon Emperor with Brendan Fraser and Jet Li.
 In 2011, she portrayed Aung San Suu Kyi in Luc Besson's The Lady.
 Yeoh was blacklisted by the Burmese government allegedly because of her participation in The Lady; she was refused entry to Myanmar on 22 June 2011 and was deported on the same day.

 In October 2011, Yeoh was chosen by Guerlain to be its skincare ambassador.
 Yeoh's role was to help strengthen the French cosmetics company's relationship with Asia.

 Yeoh did not branch out into television until 2015, with her first role playing Mei Foster, wife to the British Ambassador to Thailand, who is secretly a North Korean spy named Li-Na, on the fifth season of the Cinemax/Sky series Strike Back.